5 Min. Read

 Akash Chat provides a solution to address the demand for unrestricted access to open-source models without the complexities of deployment.
 It offers a user-friendly interface for interacting with several leading open-source models, including Mixtral-8x7B, Dolphin-Mixtral, and Mistral-7B, catering to the need for a permissionless environment in AI model interaction.

-Deploying the ‘SDXL on Akash’ Inference App
+Deploying the ‘Akash SDXL’ Inference App

 In recent years, AI diffusion models have seen remarkable advancements, particularly in generating photo-realistic images from brief natural language prompts.
 These models are broadly categorized into two classes.
 The first includes closed-source, proprietary models like Midjourney and DALL-E, accessed through OpenAI’s ChatGPT interface, which operates under consumer-facing SaaS business models.
 The second class comprises open-source models from entities such as StabilityAI, Meta, and Runway, which, despite being trained on proprietary datasets, release their model weights for public use and modification.